-The Texas Historical Commission (THC) Library holdings are divided into four main areas: museum studies, archeology, state and local history, and historic preservation and architecture.
-Two of the library's most significant resources include the agency's historical marker files, which number about 15,500, and a file collection of the state's more than 3,100 National Register sites.
+The Texas Historical Commission (THC) Library holdings are divided into five main areas: museum studies, archeology, state and local history, historic preservation, and architecture.
+Two of the library's most significant resources include the agency's historical marker files, which number over 17,000, and a file collection of the state's more than 3,400 National Register sites.
 Notable library resources include:

 - Survey reports of archeological and cultural resources

 - Maps from the 1936 county survey